Are you thinking about doing business in China?

 So that is a brief rundown of the situation of potential pitfalls when applying to register your Trade Marks in China.
 Forewarned is forearmed, good advice is key.
 Please do not hesitate to contact us should you require Trade Mark protection in China.

-Jane Kennedy - Trade Mark Attorney at Vault IP
+Jane Kennedy - UK and European Trade Mark Attorney at Vault IP

 Jane is part of the Trade Mark team at Vault IP, providing commercial and practical advice in all areas of Trade Mark law.
 Read and learn more about Jane here: